Davis O'Sullivan

 PLEASE REMEMBER: a self-funded special needs trust MUST repay the

 state for ALL MEDICAID whenever received.
-How to avoid

 the Spend-Down in Connecticut.
 If you're someone who gets